erysdren/quakegeneric/README.md

 it's like [doomgeneric](https://github.com/ozkl/doomgeneric), but for quake. it's based on the GPL WinQuake source code.

-currently only works in 32-bit mode.

 see [`quakegeneric_sdl2.c`](./source/quakegeneric_sdl2.c) for an example implementation.

-## todo
+## platforms

+the following compilers have been tested to work with this source:

+- GCC
-- fix 64-bit compatibility
+- Clang
-- remove platform-specific cruft
+- TinyCC

 ## License